 3. Mexico: Babka with Mexican Chocolate and Cinnamon

 While the term “Mexican food” may remind you of quesadillas and tacos, the Jews of Mexico often eat foods similar to Ashkenazi cuisine, like gefilte fish and brisket.
-However, Mexican Jewish communities often incorporate local ingredients and flavors that are more readily available, and Mexican Chocolate Cinnamon Babka is a perfect example of that tradition.
+However, Mexican Jewish communities often incorporate local ingredients and flavors that are more readily available, and Mexican Chocolate Cinnamon Babka is a perfect example of that tradition – an ideal sweet treat for the holiday of Shavuot.
 Get the recipe!

 4. Turkey: Frojalda

 Frojalda is a classic Turkish-Jewish food that involves lots of cheese and butter and is often enjoyed around Shavuot and year-round.
 Commonly eaten warm, Frojalda is similar to focaccia and uses feta and cheddar cheese, but feel free to customize it to your own tastes.
 Get the recipe!